kurtosis-tech/kurtosis/docs/docs/quickstart.md

     )
 ```

-In the line declaring the `postgres_url` variable in your `main.star` file (line 58), replace the `"postgres",` string with `POSTGRES_USER,` to use the correct username we specified at the beginning of our file.
+In the line declaring the `postgres_url` variable in your `main.star` file, replace the `"postgres",` string with `POSTGRES_USER,` to use the correct username we specified at the beginning of our file.
 Then re-run your dev loop:

 ```bash
 kurtosis clean -a && kurtosis run --enclave quickstart .